 Measuring China’s GDP

 For centuries, China and India each accounted for between one-fourth and one-third of global GDP, thanks in large part to their sprawling populations.
 This changed abruptly in the 19th century as industrialization enabled rapid increases in productivity in the United States and Europe.
 China and India correspondingly saw their relative share of the global economy shrink.
 This persisted until the late 1970s when China began initiating market-based reforms and opening to the outside world, which helped kickstart and sustain economic growth.
-Today, China’s share of global GDP stands at over 18 percent when adjusted for price differences—the largest of any country.
+As of 2024, China’s share of global GDP stood at about 19 percent when adjusted for price differences—the largest share of any country.

 The methods used to measure and compare GDP can significantly alter the outcomes.
 One method, nominal GDP, measures the goods and services produced in each country and converts them to a common currency, such as the U.S. Dollar.
 This method is the most straightforward and the most useful for comparing relative economic power on the world stage.
 However, it does not account for distortions resulting from price differences between countries, which matter when assessing economic activity within a country.
 Measuring GDP at Purchasing Power Parity (PPP) accounts for price level differences and typically has a large impact when comparing wealthy countries to developing countries.
 China’s nominal GDP is the second-largest after the United States, but measured at PPP, China’s GDP is larger than that of the United States.1